MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-signing.md

 - Don't use CNAME records.

-## How to disable SMB signing
+## Disable SMB signing

-SMB signing is enabled by default on the latest versions of Windows 11 and Windows Server 2022.
+SMB signing is enabled by default on the latest Insider Preview builds of Windows 11 and Windows Server.
 All Windows environments support SMB signing.
-However, if your environment uses third-party servers, your system settings may prevent the default settings from taking effect.
+However, if your environment uses third-party servers and the third-party server doesn't support SMB signing, you not be able to connect to the remote share.

->[!IMPORTANT]
->We don't recommend using SMB1 as a workaround for third-party servers.

-In some third-party servers, enabling SMB signing can cause compatibility issues that can prevent guest users from accessing their accounts.
+Enabling SMB signing also disables guest access to shares.
 In these cases, you must disable SMB signing manually to restore access for guest accounts.

+> [!CAUTION]
+> We don't recommend disabling SMB signing or using SMB1 as a workaround for third-party servers.

 To disable SMB signing manually on third-party servers: